Legoar97/vito-legal/terminos.md

 We operate the mobile application Vito (the "**App**"), as well as any other related products and services that refer or link to these legal terms (the "**Legal Terms**") (collectively, the "**Services**").

-You can contact us by phone at +573143316466, email at ivanramiro97@gmail.com, or by mail to cll 2B # 1-29, Bogotá, BOGOTÁ 110731, Colombia.
+You can contact us by phone at +573143316466, email at vito@govito.app, or by mail to cll 2B # 1-29, Bogotá, BOGOTÁ 110731, Colombia.

 These Legal Terms constitute a legally binding agreement made between you, whether personally or on behalf of an entity ("**you**"), and Vito, concerning your access to and use of the Services.
 You agree that by accessing the Services, you have read, understood, and agreed to be bound by all of these Legal Terms. **IF YOU DO NOT AGREE WITH ALL OF THESE LEGAL TERMS, THEN YOU ARE EXPRESSLY PROHIBITED FROM USING THE SERVICES AND YOU MUST DISCONTINUE USE IMMEDIATELY.**